rohan598/skillset-recommendation-internship/README.md

-# Genetic Algorithm for securing a placement or internship
+# Skillset recommendation system to aid engineering aspirants in securing an Internship

 ## Objective:
 To suggest a set of skills that increases the probability of getting an internship in a particular company belonging to a specific domain by navigating a trade-off between the skill-sets benefit and the time taken to achieve it.